AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.1.md

 ## Updated PhysX plug-in

 The PhysX plug-in installers for Maya, Maya LT, and 3ds Max that ship with Stingray are now updated to install the latest version of the PhysX plug-in, version 3.3.10930.12522.
 This plug-in includes several improvements and bug fixes by Nvidia.
-For related information, see ~{ Install the PhysX plug-in for your DCC }~.
+For related information, see ~{ Install the PhysX plug-in for your DCC tool }~.

 ## What else is new?